pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 Shell Script
 ```

-Variables created only inside the child shell do not modify the parent shell.
+Variables created only in the child shell do not modify the parent shell.

 Using: